citruspi/PyUnio/README.md

 	pyunio = pyunio.PyUnio(os.getcwd())

 	params = {
+	            'oauth': {
                             'consumer_secret'    : 'ITS A SECRET',
                 			'consumer_key'       : 'ITS A SECRET',
                 			'access_token'       : 'ITS A SECRET',
                 			'access_token_secret': 'ITS A SECRET'
+				         }
 			 }

 	pyunio.use('twitter')